Municipal Solid Waste Landfills

 Landfilling of solid waste will continue to be a necessary part of integrated solid waste management systems, since there will always be a need to dispose of waste that cannot be economically reused or recycled or incinerated for energy recovery.

-As of September 2010, there were 27 active MSW landfills in New York State.
-In 2009, these MSW landfills accepted a total of 7.6 million tons of solid waste.
-At the end of 2009, the landfills had approximately 221 million tons of capacity remaining including capacity actually constructed and that which was not yet constructed but permitted to be constructed.
-This equates to approximately 29 years of capacity at 7.6 million tons per year.
+As of December 2022, there were 25 active MSW landfills in New York State.
+At the end of 2020, the landfills had approximately 202 million tons of capacity remaining including capacity actually constructed and that which was not yet constructed but permitted to be constructed.
+This equates to approximately 22 years of capacity at 9 million tons per year.

-The minimum liner required for an MSW landfill is a double composite liner with primary and secondary leachate collection and removal systems, which allows the performance of the primary liner system to be regularly evaluated to ensure adequate protection of groundwater resources.
-In the year 2009, approximately 340 million gallons of leachate, which would otherwise have entered the environment, were collected from these 27 MSW landfills and treated.
+The minimum liner required for an MSW landfill is a double composite liner with primary and secondary leachate collection and removal systems.
+The double composite liner system allows for the performance of the system to be regularly evaluated to ensure adequate protection of groundwater resources.

 More about Municipal Solid Waste Landfills: